 - Lead counsel for the United States Conference of Mayors in litigation successfully challenging the constitutionality of the United States Attorney General’s unilateral imposition of immigration-related conditions on the receipt by cities across the country of over $300 million in funds allocated to them by Congress under the Edward J. Byrne Memorial Justice Assistance Grant Program.
 Obtained an emergency injunction and, later, summary judgment in favor of the Conference.
 The case is City of Evanston v.
 Barr, and the court’s significant rulings are available here and here.

 Haussmann is AV Peer Review Rated, Martindale-Hubbell’s highest peer recognition for ethical standards and legal ability.
-Additionally, in 2014, 2015 and for 2016, he was named an Illinois "Rising Star" by his peers in SuperLawyers® Magazine, a distinction reserved for the top 2.5% of Illinois lawyers who are under 40 or in practice for 10 years or fewer.
+Additionally, in 2014, 2015, 2016 and 2017, he was named an Illinois "Rising Star" by his peers in SuperLawyers® Magazine, a distinction reserved for the top 2.5% of Illinois lawyers who are under 40 or in practice for 10 years or fewer.

 Through his work Haussmann has earned the respect and admiration of many esteemed business people and attorneys.